ninjaframework/ninja/ninja-core/src/site/markdown/documentation/jpa.md

 JPA
 ===

-JPA is the de-facto standard for persistence in Java and Ninja provides out-of-the box support for JPA.
+JPA is the de-facto standard for persistence in Java and Ninja provides out-of-the box support for JPA 2.0.
+JPA support is implemented by Hibernate and transaction handling is facilitated by guice-persist.

 Quickstart